We are a Data Security Platform (DSP) that allows organizations to discover, classify, and protect their most sensitive data and documents.

 PCI DSS v4.0 sets the latest global data security standards for all entities that store, process, or transmit payment card data, including merchants, processors, acquirers, issuers, and service providers.
 It aims to enhance the security of payment card transactions, protect cardholders against misuse of their personal information, and ensure the integrity of the payment ecosystem.

 Requirement 6.4.3 extends beyond the strict management of scripts on payment pages; it also encompasses any page that incorporates scripts or links leading to the payment page.
 This broader applicability significantly increases the scope of this requirement, bringing a vast number of existing merchants who previously might not have been considered within scope due to their reliance on Third-Party Service Providers (TPSP) providing iFrames as a way to offload this requirement to a third-party.
-However, with this update, even those merchants utilizing TPSPs are now subject to this requirement, marking a substantial shift in scope, responsibility, and applicability.
+With this update, even those merchants utilizing TPSPs can be subject to this requirement, marking a substantial shift in scope, responsibility, and applicability.
+However, merchants can claim to qualify under SAQ A if they have confirmed that “their site is not susceptible to attacks from scripts that could affect the merchant’s e-commerce system(s).”
+This approach would allow them to mark requirements 6.4.3 and 11.6.1 as “Not Applicable,” but will require them to implement the control and technical solutions necessary to meet requirement 11.6.1.

 The requirement specifies that organizations must have a process in place that ensures: